-With decades of blow molding experience, we are able to often provide the most cost-effective manufacturing process.
+With decades of blow molding experience, we are able to provide the most cost-effective manufacturing process.
 We currently house seven blow molding machines within two of our facilities.
-With the capabilities to use PET, HDPE, PVC, and other alternative materials, we provide the opportunity for:
+With the capabilities to use PET, HDPE, PVC, and other alternative materials, we provide more opportunities for our customers, including:

 Continuous Extrusion Blow Molding

 - A parison (a hot tube of plastic material) is dropped from an extruder and then entrapped in a water-cooled mold.
 When the mold is closed, air injects through the neck of the container, like blowing up a balloon.
 The mold is released and the part is revealed.

 - In-mold labeling is the use of paper or plastic labels during the manufacturing of containers by blow molding, injection molding, or thermoforming processes.
-The label serves as the integral part of the final product, which is then delivered as pre-decorated item.
+The label serves as the integral part of the final product, which is then delivered as a pre-decorated item.

-- A friction welding technique that is used on thermoplastic materials, in which the parts being welded are heated by friction to create a tight seal.
+- This is a friction welding technique used on thermoplastic materials.
+The parts being welded are heated by friction to create a tight seal.

 - In-Press and Secondary Trimming